NVSL/CSE141pp-Root/README.md

      or http://127.0.0.1:8888/?token=9480933a7aae975a670f6293f8fb4f94582be04f07a123a0
 ```

-You should be able to acces it via the `127.0.0.1:8888` url at the end.
+If you are running on your own machine, you should be able to acces it via the `127.0.0.1:8888` url at the end.

+If you are on the devolpment server, replace `127.0.0.1` with the IP address you used to connect to the devel server.

 ## Creating Your Job Runner Account